 1. Same Cover Concept with Small Differences

-The easiest and one of most common branding for book covers is coming up with one design concept and then changing small elements of it while keeping 80-90% of it the same otherwise.
+This is the easiest branding option for book covers is coming up with one design concept and then changing small elements of it while keeping 80-90% of it the same otherwise.
 This can be as simple as changing the color of the entire cover or swapping one color for another on a single element.
 In the case of the latter, the single element is usually the one that stands out the most.
 As this is one of the easiest options to produce, it is often the least expensive and fastest.

 2. Different Cover Concepts with One ”Signature Element”